 - 1 teaspoon minced ginger or 1/2 teaspoon ginger paste

 - 4 tablespoons sour cream or light sour cream

 - 4 tablespoons honey

 - 2 tablespoons ponzu sauce

-- 2 teaspoons sriracha sauce to taste
+- 2 teaspoons sriracha sauce or to taste

-For the Meatballs
+Make the Meatballs

 - Preheat the oven to 400°F.

 - Drizzle the sesame oil over a large sheet pan and rub it evenly over the pan with your clean hands. **Coating your hands with oil also prevents the meatball mixture from sticking as you form them.